danielzgsilva/RL-Robot-Control/README.md

 # RL-Robot-Control
-Implementations of popular reinforcement learning algorithms evaluated on continuous control tasks from OpenAI GYM
+Implementations of popular reinforcement learning algorithms evaluated on continuous control tasks from OpenAI's Gym

 We include the following algorithms